What does the term Safeguarding mean?

 Health and Safety Governor

 Mr Neill Moffat 01405 704386

 As a school we continually evaluate our site to ensure that it is safe and secure.
-The school has met with Tony Marsh and had a walk around the site to ensure this.
+The school has met with a Safeguarding officer and had a walk around the site to ensure this.
 The school's gates and fences are checked and the main entrance is secured so that access can only be gained when authorised by staff.
 At the start and end of the day a member of staff is on the playground to ensure that children are safe and that nobody enters the school unauthorised.
 The school also has CCTV.

 Play equipment is regularly checked to ensure that is is in a suitable condition and safe to use.